Lidl in the USA shows that internationalisation is not a matter of translation, but rather a learning process.

 Where AI-supported research makes the difference here

-Internationalisation often fails due to “soft” assumptions:
+Internationalisation often fails due to ‘soft’ assumptions:

 • Competitors are misjudged.

-• Customer logic is derived from the UK.
+• Customer logic is derived from Germany.

 • Local cost and service realities are underestimated.

-What SMEs can learn from this
+What SMEs can take away from this

 • Success abroad requires density or a very clear niche.

-• Piloting is cheaper than rolling out.
+• ‘Piloting’ is cheaper than ‘rolling out’.

 Sources (selection): Grocery Dive; Supermarket News; NJBIZ; The Packer.